FyroxEngine/rg3d.rs/src/_posts/2022-08-06-feature-highlights-0.27.md

 ---

 I'm happy to announce that Fyrox 0.27 has been released!
-Fyrox is a modern game engine written in Rust, it helps you to create 2D and 3D games with low effort using native editor.
+Fyrox is a modern game engine written in Rust, it helps you to create your own 2D and 3D games with low effort using native editor.
 This release contains lots of improvements for existing functionality that makes game development much more comfortable.
 The list of changes is quite big, so let's get started!

 ## Fish Folly

-Before we start on "boring" text, take a look at this video, it captured from the new project based on the engine - [Fish Folly](https://github.com/mrDIMAS/FishFolly):
+Before we start with the "boring" text, take a look at this video, it is captured from the new project based on the engine - [Fish Folly](https://github.com/mrDIMAS/FishFolly):

 <YtVideo url="https://www.youtube.com/embed/RuoLInE34dM" />

-Fish Folly is a 3D platformer that uses latest engine features at full capacity, it may be very helpful to learn how to build relatively large game with scripts and plugins.
+Fish Folly is a 3D platformer that uses the latest engine features at full capacity, it may be very helpful to learn how to build relatively large game with scripts and plugins.

 ## Compile-Time Reflection